+No. One of the myths about diabetes that has no scientific backing.
 You must have heard of high-protein diet recommendations from the know-it-alls.
 But the fact is you should not self-diagnose and must always consult your physician/nutritionist before starting anything.
 In fact, certain studies have shown that eating too much protein (animal protein especially), might cause resistance to Insulin.

 *Compiled inputs from Dr Anand Dwivedi

-Also take a look at Simple Ayurvedic Home Remedies to Control Blood Sugar Levels
+Also, take a look at Simple Ayurvedic Home Remedies to Control Blood Sugar Levels

 We are a team of food scientists and Ayurveda experts at Kapiva.
 Our mission is to raise awareness and educate people on ancient principles and herbs found in traditional texts.
 We work together to develop the most comprehensive content on Ayurveda which is grounded in peer-reviewed, scientific research.